Scott McTominay: Youth career

 McTominay was associated with the Manchester United academy from the age of five after attending the club's development centre in Preston.
-Although central midfield was viewed as his most natural position, he moved into the attack after there was a lack of an "out-and-out" centre forward in the reserve team.
+Although central midfield was viewed as his most natural position, he moved into the attack after there was a lack of a centre forward in the reserve team.
 He signed his first professional contract in July 2013.

 He made seven appearances for the Under-18s between 2013 and 2015, but struggled due to his small size.
-McTominay missed most of the 2014–15 season due to injuries relating to growth and development issues, growing 14 inches within two years.
+McTominay missed most of the 2014–15 season due to injuries relating to growth and development issues, growing 14 inches in two years.

 McTominay struggled again during the 2015–16 season, making 11 appearances across the Under-19s and Under-21s, but commanded a place in the team the following season with three goals in 21 games prior to his senior call-up.

 2016–17 season

 On 30 April 2017, McTominay was named on the substitutes bench for a match against Swansea City in the Premier League.
 He made his first Premier League appearance on 7 May, coming on as a substitute against Arsenal, before starting Manchester United's final Premier League match of the season on 21 May, a 2–0 win at home to Crystal Palace.